daoneandonly/web-app-from-scratch-18-19/README.md

 ### Known Bugs

-- Whenever you search for `common` as a rarity it also includes the `uncommon`
+- Whenever you search for `common` as a rarity it also includes `uncommon` cards
 - 'All Card Text' currently only works on Trainer cards
+- Abilities don't render as text in a single card page

 ### Upcomming features